Olive305/Projektarbeit/README.md

 # Start the Site

-- Run `start.sh` for Windows or `start.bat` for Linux and Mac to start the site (opens frontend and backend).
+- Run `start.sh` for Windows or `start.bat` for Linux and Mac to start the site (opens frontend and backend)
-- You may need to install dependencies and start both the frontend and backend.
-- Ensure Graphviz is installed and added to the PATH (in Windows and Linux, not tested on MacOS).
+- This starts the site in `localhost:8081`

 ## Broken Features